Turkcell is one of the largest and most famous GSM operators in Turkey.

 For a service with quota of 1GB/month, you may pay between 25TL (~$15) - 50TL (~$25).

-I would suggest you to see Turkcel, Vodafone and Avea shops (owned by them) and compare the prices. about 6 years ago
+I would suggest you to see Turkcel, Vodafone and Avea shops (owned by them) and compare the prices. over 6 years ago

 We flew into Istanbul airport on May 15 and all 3 companies listed had retail shops before leaving the airport.
 Prices do vary.
 Vodofone had an all in one price, 120 TL for unlimited for 30 days.
 TurkCell charged 25 TL for the micro sim and then data was about 20 TL for 1 GB, 39 for 4 GB, 79 for 10 GB.
 Avea charged 40 for sim card and then prices were similar to Turk except they had an 8 GB option for 59 I think.